ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 ---
 author: "YCAS"
-date: 2019-11-01
+date: 2019-12-09
 linktitle: York Learning Center Planetarium Shows
 title: York Learning Center Planetarium Shows
 weight: 100
 image: img/ShowSummary.jpg
 prev: /post/public-starwatch/
 ---
-The York County Astronomical Society, celebrating 13 years offering planetarium programs to the public, is now offering Saturday afternoon programs for young children and families and Saturday evening for older family members at the York Learning Center Planetarium.
+The York County Astronomical Society, celebrating 14 years offering planetarium programs to the public, is now offering Saturday afternoon programs for young children and families and Saturday evening for older family members at the York Learning Center Planetarium.
-This month, we are featuring a children's program, **One World, One Sky: Big Bird's Adventure** and **The Hot and Energetic Universe**.
+This month, we are featuring a children's program, **One World, One Sky: Big Bird's Adventure** and **Max Goes to the Moon**.

-Show date is **Saturday, December 7, 2019** at:
+Show date is **Saturday, January 18, 2020** at:

 * 2:00PM - **One World, One Sky: Big Bird's Adventure**
 * 2:40PM - **StarWatch**
-* 3:20PM - **Season of Light**
+* 3:20PM - **Max Goes to the Moon**

-* 7:00PM - **Season of Light**
+* 7:00PM - **Hot and Energetic Universe**
 * 7:40PM - **StarWatch**
-* 8:20PM - **Two Small Pieces of Glass**
+* 8:20PM - **The Sun, Our Living Star**

 The planetarium is located in the **York Learning Center at 301 East 6th Avenue, York PA**.
 Admission is $4.00 for adults, $3.00 for children and seniors.
 Admission to any second or third show is $1.00 each.
 Cash and most credit and debit cards are accepted.
 Private show reservations are available for $40 for a 45 minute program for up to 60 people.